 Compliance risk is the risk of failure to comply with all applicable legal and regulatory requirements and industry standards and the corresponding impact on the Company's business, reputation and financial condition.
 The Company's compliance risk-management strategy ensures compliance with key legislation affecting the Company's activities.
-A key principle of the Company's compliance riskmanagement strategy is to foster an integrated approach where line managers are responsible and accountable for compliance, within their job descriptions and within overall guidance developed by the Company Secretary/Executive Director, assisted by the General Counsel (as appropriate).
-The Company's compliance strategy is kept current with advice from the General Counsel, senior external professionals and the ongoing training of Executives and other senior personnel involved in compliance management (as appropriate).
-The Company Secretary/Executive Director has oversight responsibility for managing the Company's compliance risk.
+A key principle of the Company's compliance riskmanagement strategy is to foster an integrated approach where line managers are responsible and accountable for compliance, within their job descriptions and within overall guidance developed by the Company Secretary.
+The Company's compliance strategy is kept current with advice from external professionals and the ongoing training of Senior Executives involved in compliance management (as appropriate).
+The Company Secretary (also an Executive Director) has oversight responsibility for managing the Company's compliance risk.

-The Company has policies on responsible business practices and ethical behaviour, including the Code of Conduct and conflict of interest and share trading policies, to maintain confidence in the Company's integrity and ensure legal compliance.
+The Company has policies on responsible business practices and ethical behaviour, including a Statement of Values, Board Charter, Code of Conduct, Continuous Disclosure Policy, Anti-Bribery and Anti-Corruption Policy, Whistleblower Policy and Share Trading Policy, to maintain confidence in the Company's integrity and ensure legal compliance.

 The material economic risks to which the Company is exposed principally consist of market risks.
 Market risk encompasses risks to the Company's performance from changes in equity and property/asset prices, interest rates, currency exchange rates, capital markets and economic conditions generally.
 The Investment Committee acts as the first line in managing this risk, under the supervision of its Chairman (also the Executive Chairman of the Board).
 The Board retains final responsibility to assess the Company's exposure to these risks and set the strategic direction for managing them.
-Further details are in Note 9 (Financial Risk Management) to the financial statements for the Company's latest financial year.
+Further details are in the Financial Risk Management Note to the financial statements for the Company's latest financial year.